FreymundDeveloper/Storage-Manager/Readme.md

 ## Routes

 The route is linked to the address "localhost:3001/products ...".
 The backend runs on port 3001 and the frontend on port 4200.
-Below is a specification of the routes.
+Below is a specification of the end-points and route items.

 * Get: /products;